Compare home insurance in the UK

 - Take advantage of discounts.
 Home insurers offer a variety of discounts to customers.
 These include discounts for having multiple policies with the insurer or for purchasing online.

 - Review cover regularly.
-Just because a particular insurance policy was right for you a few years ago doesn’t necessarily mean it’s the best fit now.
+Just because a particular insurance policy was right for you a few years ago doesn’t necessarily mean it’s the right fit for you now.
 Cover needs change all the time; maybe you’ve just invested in a top-of-the-line home entertainment system and want to upgrade your contents cover.
 In addition, insurers are constantly updating their policies and premiums.
 Don’t be afraid to compare your options and see if you can find a better deal.

 - Improve your home’s security.
 Simple things like installing a burglar alarm or extra door locks could help reduce your premiums.
 It reduces your risk for the insurer and so they are likely to reward you with lower premiums.